inductiva/inductiva/docs-sources/how-it-works/machines/computational_resources/mpicluster_class.md

 the configuration on the API which can now be used to manage the cluster further.

 ## Managing the MPI Cluster

+Visit our [Manage Resources](../manage_computational_resources.md) guide to learn how to monitor and control your `MPICluster` resources.

 With your `mpi_cluster` object ready, starting the cluster is as simple as calling `mpi_cluster.start()`.